 Contributions of services are recognised only when a fair value can be determined reliably and the services would be purchased if they had not been donated.
-The Hospital receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge valued at \$2.797 million (\$2.717 million) and ICT services from DPC valued at \$0.756 million (\$Nil), following Cabinet's approval to cease intra-government charging.
+The Hospital receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge valued at \$2.806 million (\$2.797 million), ICT services valued at \$0.775 million (\$0.756) from Department of Premier and Cabinet following Cabinet's approval to cease intra-government charging.

 In addition, although not recognised the Hospital received volunteer services, the volunteers provide patient and staff support services to individuals using the Hospital's services.
-The services include but not limited to: childcare, respite care, transport, therapeutic activities, gift shop support and café support.
+The services include but are not limited to childcare, respite care, transport, therapeutic activities, gift shop support and café support.